Coloring graphs with forbidden almost bipartite subgraphs: Introduction

-A curious feature of DP-coloring is that it permits putting structural constraints not on the base graph but on the cover graph instead.
-For instance, if $\mathcal{H} = (L, H)$ is a DP-cover of a graph $G$, then $\Delta(H) \leq \Delta(G)$, so an upper bound on $\Delta(H)$ is a weaker assumption than the same upper bound on $\Delta(G)$.
-Similarly, if $G$ is $F$-free for some graph $F$, then $H$ is $F$-free as well, but it can also happen that $H$ is $F$-free while $G$ is not.
-Hence, it is natural to generalize Conjecture~\ref{conj:AKS} as follows:
+The framework of DP-coloring naturally allows one to put structural constraints on the cover graph $H$ as opposed to the underlying base graph $G$.
+For instance, if $\mathcal{H} = (L, H)$ is a DP-cover of a graph $G$, then $\Delta(H) \leq \Delta(G)$, so an upper bound on $\Delta(H)$ is a weaker assumption than the same upper bound on $\Delta(G)$, and there exist a number of results in list and correspondence coloring in which the number of available colors given to each vertex is a function of $\Delta(H)$ as opposed to $\Delta(G)$.
+This framework, often referred to as the \emph{color-degree setting}, was pioneered by Kahn \cite{KahnListEdge}, Kim \cite{Kim95}, Johansson \cite{Joh_triangle,Joh_sparse}, and Reed \cite{Reed}, among others.
+For a selection of a few more recent examples, see \cite{BohmanHolzman, ReedSud, LohSudakov, Palette, CK, KangKelly, GlockSudakov}.

+In general, $G$ being $F$-free does not imply that a cover graph $H$ is $F$-free as well (see Fig.~\ref{fig:not free}), but it does so for certain graphs $F$: